 The report also looked at what would happen if a dam constructed to hold toxic waste—a dam that could be taller than the Washington Monument—ever failed.
 It found that a river near the mine would not support salmon for at least 10 years and that nearby streams would be affected for decades.
 Although the probability of a dam failure is low, such dams are permanent and the odds of failure would increase over time.
 The report also noted that there could be as many as eight dams.

 Local indigenous groups have depended on the salmon for centuries and are adamantly opposed to the mine.
 They are joined by a growing coalition of environmental groups, fishermen, jewelers, and political leaders.
 Although the Governor of Alaska and many of its politicians support the mine, the study convinced Alaskan Senator Mark Begich to declare his opposition to the mine.
-“Wrong mine, wrong place, too big,” he told the Anchorage Daily News.
+“Wrong mine, wrong place, too big,” he told the Alaska Dispatch News.

 Unfortunately, the Canadian company that wants to dig the mine, Northern Dynasty, isn’t backing off.
 Its CEO says the EPA study is biased and that it is going ahead with plans to open the mine.
 The EPA could use its authority under the Clean Water Act to block the project.
 But the best way to stop the mine is to keep up the political pressure.
 At Brilliant Earth, we’ve signed the Bristol Bay Protection Pledge promising to never buy gold from the Pebble Mine.
 If you’d like to register your own opposition to the mine, please sign this petition.